YakadaLabs/YakadaLabs.github.io/src/about.md

   <h2 id="principles">Principles</h2>
   <p>These are the core principles of the company.
 We will use these principles to guide our work, collaborations, and day to day life in the company.</p>
   <h3>Focus on the customer</h3>
-  <p>We are in the service business, we will help our customers better serve their customers.
-We build relationships with our customers based on trust.
-We will measure our success by our customers' outcomes.
-We have a long-term view of customer relationships.
-We are creating partnerships for decades, not for one project.</p>
+    <p>Our mission is to help our customers deliver outstanding service to their customers.
+We build these relationships on a foundation of trust and measure our success by their outcomes.
+We are not focused on single projects; we are committed to building partnerships that last for decades.</p>
   <h3>Be Reliable</h3>
-  <p>In every way be reliable.
-Every day work to improve your "say-do" ratio, where your actions match with your words.
-Be a reliable teammate.
-If your team expects you to deliver something, do it before the agreed-upon deadline.
-Take ownership of your work; make sure it is complete.
-Don't let someone else find gaps in your work.
-If you can't keep a commitment you already made, be proactive in your communication.</p>
+    <p>Be unfailingly reliable.
+Your core commitment is to your 'say-do' ratio: let your actions always match your words.
+Be the teammate others can count on.
+Take absolute ownership of your work, ensuring it is complete and delivered before the deadline.
+Don't wait for others to find gaps, find them yourself.
+If a commitment is at risk, reliability demands proactive communication.
+Inform your team immediately.</p>
     <p>Close the open loops.
 If you are responsible for following up on something, make sure to see it through to completion.
 Don't blame others for not responding to you.</p>
   <h3>Communicate Clearly</h3>
   <p>Communicate with everyone clearly and set expectations accordingly.
 If you have made a commitment and you realize that you can't complete it on time, communicate that to everyone involved.
 Ask for help when you need it.</p>
   <p>Practice active listening; paraphrase to verify your understanding is correct.</p>